bronzehedwick/bronzehedwick.github.io/_posts/2014-09-18-my-artsy-fartsy-css-web-experiment.md

 Finally, I needed to detect if the sun was below the hills.
 The method I came up with isn't perfect, since the sun can still be peaking out from behind the rounded hills, but it would be way to hard to teach the DOM how to "see" if the sun was visible.

-However, the my solution does consistantly change from day to night, no matter the screen size, with the power of math!
+However, my solution does consistantly change from day to night, no matter the screen size, with the power of math!

 {% highlight javascript %}
  // Detect night.